 Many technical services positions also include public services responsibilities.
 You may have known this when accepting the position or these responsibilities may have been added because of restructuring or downsizing.
 There are a variety of public services tasks that technical services librarians or staff may be asked to perform, including scheduled times at the reference or circulation desks, bibliographic instruction, and taking over subject specialist responsibilities.

-In this e-forum, we want to discuss what kinds of public services responsibilities you perform, the training you received, how that training is refreshed (or how you are kept in the loop), and how you balance these responsibilities with your technical services duties.
+In this e-forum, we discussed what kinds of public services responsibilities you perform, the training you received, how that training is refreshed (or how you are kept in the loop), and how you balance these responsibilities with your technical services duties.
 We are very interested in success stories and tips we can share with each other.

 Erin E. Boyd is the Cataloging/Reference Librarian at Troy (Ala.)
 University, Montgomery Campus.
 In addition to cataloging, she provides reference services, serves as liaison for literature and fine arts, and develops LibGuides.
 She is active in ALCTS serving as a member of the Continuing Education Committee, Co-Chair of the New Members Interest Group, and is ALCTS representative for the ALA Website Advisory Committee.
 Her professional interests include long-distance collaboration, outreach, emerging technologies, and collection management.